microsoft/FluidFramework/docs/examples/yo-fluid-breakdown.md

 # Yo Fluid Breakdown

+> [!WARNING]
+> This documentation is based on an earlier version of the Fluid Framework and is outdated.
+>
+> Track the documentation update with [#3499](https://github.com/microsoft/Prague/issues/3499).

 So you've used <xref:yo-fluid> to create your first component!
 If you haven't done this yet, head over to <xref:yo-fluid>.

 ## Different Components